h5bp/server-configs-test/README.md

 Check if all common files are served correctly.

-The requested file should be serve exactly as expected, all HTTP headers should be valid.
+The requested file should be served exactly as expected, all HTTP headers should be valid.

 <details>
 <summary>References</summary>